vExcess/newwrite/README.md

 fish -> fishses

 # Simplified Letters
 In english each letter can have nearly a dozen different pronounciations which is terrible.
 My descriptions of the letters are in terms of regular American english.
 Therefore I will make each letter only have a single pronunciation.
 Each letter only makes its lowercase sound.
 To make an uppercase sound simply put the letter twice.
 Note that because we already have c, k becomes "ch".
-Also I changed "double yoo" to just "oo".
-When two sounds that don't flow together very well are side by side can you smear the sounds together.
+Also I changed W. When two sounds that don't flow together very well are side by side can you smear the sounds together.
 Here are the only sounds that letters can make:
 a -> ah
 b -> buh
 c -> cuh